Tandy Corporation: Tandy stores

 In 1999, the UK stores were acquired by Carphone Warehouse, as a part of an expansion strategy that saw the majority of the Tandy stores converted either to Carphone Warehouse or Tecno photographic stores.
 In May 2000, the Tandy name was dropped and the official name became RadioShack Corporation.
 By 2001, all former Tandy stores had been converted or closed.
 A small number of the stores were sold to a new company called T2 Retail Ltd formed by former Tandy (Intertan UK) employees, Dave Johnson, Neil Duggins and Philip Butcher who continued the RadioShack-style theme for a while, but these stores also closed in 2005.
 A new company called T2 Enterprises now continues using the old T2 Retail web presence as an exclusively on-line retailer stocking a range of RadioShack products and other electronics.
 In 2012, Tandy Corporation Ltd, a UK company, acquired the UK rights to the Tandy brand from RadioShack.
 It now operates as an on-line retailer of electronic components and kits at tandyonline.com.

-In Australia, Tandy Electronics stores were sold to Woolworths Limited in 2001.
+In Australia, Tandy Electronics stores were sold to Woolworths in 2001.
 After Woolworths purchased Tandy Electronics, despite owning rival Dick Smith Electronics, both continued to trade as separate entities.
 In February 2009, Woolworths announced that it would be closing all Tandy Electronics stores within the next two years; all Tandy Electronics stores were closed on June 24, 2012.

 In Canada, the InterTAN stores were sold to rival Circuit City Inc. The stores were branded as RadioShack, however, because Circuit City lost the naming rights.
 Later, all of these RadioShacks were re-branded as "The Source by Circuit City" (now called just The Source).
 Some of these stores have since closed.
 In 2009, Circuit City sold The Source to Bell Canada Enterprises (BCE).